wraithgar/spawk/README.md

 ### spawk.spawn(command, arguments, options)

 Intercept and mock a call to `child_process.spawn`.

- - `command` - Command to intercept an mock
- - `arguments` - optional array containing arguments that must accompany the given `command` in order to be mocked.
-The arguments must match exactly between the mocked call and what is passed to `spawn` in order for this mock to be used.
- - `options` - optional object containing options that you want to match with those passed into `spawn` in order for this intercept to be used.
-Only the attributes you give are matched, others do not affect whether or not it matches.

 Returns a `Interceptor` object, see below for more info.
+Parameters are defined as follows:

+- `command`

+Command to intercept and mock.
+Can either be a string, a `RegExp`, or a function.
+The interceptor will mock a given call if the string matches exactly, or the `RegExp` matches, or the function returns true.
+The function will be passed three parameters: the command, args, and options passed to `child_process.spawn`.
+The function will be called under the context of the `Interceptor`, so you will have access to the methods and attributes described below.

+- `arguments`

+Optional arguments that must accompany the given `command` in order to be mocked.
+Can either be an array or a function.
+The interceptor will mock a given call if the array matches exactly, or if the function returns true.
+The function will be passed one parameter: the args passed to `child_process.spawn`.
+The function will be called under the context of the `Interceptor`, so you will have access to the methods and attributes described below.

+- `options`

+Optional options that must accompany the given `command` in order to be mocked.
+Can either be an object or a function.
+The interceptor will mock a given call if all of the attributes in these options match, or if the function returns true.
+If an object, only the attributes you give are matched, others do not affect whether or not it matches.
+If a function, it will be passed one parameter: the options passed to `child_process.spawn`.
+The function will be called under the context of the `Interceptor`, so you will have access to the methods and attributes described below.

 When generating stdin/stdin/stdout streams for the interceptor, if the call to `spawn` specifies `inherit` for their modes they will be